-Tack is good quality English style - most horses go in snaffle bridles and saddles are mainly English general purpose (there are a few Maclellans for heavier riders) with 'seat savers' (gel pads) available for those who wish.
-Pommel pouches and water bottles are provided.
+Tack is good quality English style - most horses go in snaffle bridles and saddles are mainly English general purpose (with a few 'Maclellan' style for heavier riders).
+'Seat savers' (gel pads) are available for those who wish and pommel pouches and water bottles are provided.